Haywards Heath to Balcombe via Ardingly Walk

 4. The High Weald Landscape Trail runs for 145 km across the length of the High Weald, mostly near its northern edge, from Horsham in West Sussex to Rye.

 5. The Ardingly branch connected the Bluebell line with the Brighton main line at Haywards Heath.
 The intermediate station at Ardingly (2 km south of the village, on College Road) was popular with ramblers and often the destination for special trains.
-The short section from the Brighton line to its old goods yard is still used by freight trains.
+The short section from its old goods yard to the Brighton line is still used by freight trains.

 6. The Ouse Valley Viaduct (seen to better effect on Walk #22) was opened in 1841 and carries the Brighton main line 450m across this wide valley, 29m above the river.
 Its 37 brick arches are topped with a stone balustrade and four classical pavilions, making it one of the most elegant railway structures in Britain.